ColdFusion Server Security Report [example.com]

 Tomcat 8 Vulnerability

-The version of Tomcat 8 you are running contains security vulnerabilities, upgrade to Tomcat Version 8.0.53/8.5.32 or greater.
+The version of Tomcat 8 you are running contains security vulnerabilities, upgrade to Tomcat Version 8.0.53/8.5.34 or greater.
 Adobe ColdFusion 2016 users should install update 7 to get Tomcat 8.5.32.
+Expect a future ColdFusion patch to update Tomcat to version 8.5.34 or greater.

 The /cf_scripts/scripts directory is in default location.